Rain slows massive Southern California wildfire

 The so-called Mountain Fire was 49 percent contained by Saturday night, up from 25 percent earlier in the day and 15 percent on Friday, Bailey said.

-The blaze has burned across more than 27,000 acres (11,000 hectares) of dry brush and timber and destroyed seven residences since it broke out last Monday.
+The blaze has burned across more than 27,000 acres of dry brush and timber and destroyed seven residences since it broke out last Monday.

-The flames forced the evacuation of Idyllwild and nearby Fern Valley, about 90 miles (145 km) east of Los Angeles, affecting about 6,000 residents, business owners and tourists, Bailey said.
+The flames forced the evacuation of Idyllwild and nearby Fern Valley, about 90 miles east of Los Angeles, affecting about 6,000 residents, business owners and tourists, Bailey said.